furader/david_gatsby_cms/src/pages/section1/index.md

 classes: col-12 bg-success
 image: /img/jumbotron.jpg
 ---
 an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
+If you set a format, the date will be saved as a string in the markdown, instead of a MD date an set a format on the date field in your config.yml.
 If you set a format, the date will be saved as a string in the markdown, instead of a MD date.